 6.5 Nature and contents of container

-1 ml of the solution in an ampoule made of type I glass – packed individually
+1 ml of the solution in a type I glass ampoule – 1 per package

-The product should be administered in an intramuscular injection by a physician or nurse.
+The product should be administered intramuscularly by a physician or nurse.
 The product should be brought to room or body temperature before use.
-The solution in an ampoule should be clear or slightly opalescent.
+You should make sure that the solution in the ampoule is transparent or slightly opalising.
 Do not use solutions that are cloudy or have deposits.
-Any unused product or waste material should be disposed of in accordance with local regulations.
+Any unused product or waste material should be disposed of in accordance with local requirements.